Creative Writing Concentration

 Creative Writing in the Department of English

-- Three allied courses, often from among those taken to satisfy the major, in the English Department or in the literature of a foreign language, which will be useful to the student’s development as a writer, chosen in consultation with his/her advisor.
-For example, a fiction-writing student might take American Fiction, the English Novel, and The Latin American Short Story; a poetry-writing student might take Poetry in the 21st C., John Donne & T.S.
-Eliot In Our Time, and The Lyric Answers.
+- Three allied courses in the student’s chosen genre, often from among those taken to satisfy the major, in the English Department or in the literature of a foreign language, which will be useful to the student’s development as a writer, chosen in consultation with their advisor.
+For example, a fiction-writing student might take Modern Short Stories, Postmodern Novel, and Contemporary African American Literature ; a poetry-writing student might take Poetry in the 21st C., The Aesthetics of Seeing: Poetry as Witness, and I, Too, Sing America: Poetry of this Moment/Movement.

-- A thesis (either one, or by approval, two-semester) consisting of a coherent collection of the student’s fiction or poetry.
+- A thesis (either one, or by approval, two-semester) consisting of a single cohesive manuscript in the chosen genre, or a closely-related hybrid genre.

 Majors who elect the creative writing program count one of the writing courses toward fulfillment of the English major requirements, as well as the allied literature courses, and thesis.
-Thus, the minimum number of courses required for the English major and the creative writing program is 13.
+Thus, the usual number of courses required for the English major and the creative writing program is 13.
+(Students who elect to complete their second introductory workshop through Autofiction may have 12).

 Students undertaking a creative thesis shall:

-1) Have successfully completed the 3 courses in writing required by the program.
+1) Have successfully completed the three workshop courses required by the program.
 Students who have not yet done this, for reasons of off-campus study, e.g., may undertake creative theses provided they take the remaining required writing course(s) by the end of senior year.
-The department will consider the substitution of a full-term, or intensive summer course taken elsewhere for one of the three required workshops, but requests for such substitutions must be made in writing to the chair, and include a syllabus and portfolio.

-ONE SEMESTER FICTION: At least 45, but not much more than 70 pages of fiction.
-A ca. 10 page preface discussing craft, influences, intentions.
+ONE SEMESTER FICTION: At least 40, but not much more than 60 pages of fiction.
+A ca.10 page preface discussing craft, influences, intentions.

 TWO SEMESTER POETRY: At least 25, but not much more than 30 poems.
 A ca.10 page preface discussing craft, influences, intentions.
-A public presentation (reading) from the work, to be delivered in Short Term of senior year, optional but strongly encouraged.
+A public presentation (reading) from the work, to be delivered at the Summit senior year, is optional but strongly encouraged.

-TWO SEMESTER FICTION: At least 65, but not much more than 100 pages of fiction (stories or novella, e.g.) A ca.10 page preface discussing craft, influences, intentions.
-A public presentation (reading) from the work, to be delivered in Short Term of senior year, optional but strongly encouraged.
+TWO SEMESTER FICTION: At least 70, but not much more than 100 pages of fiction (stories or novella, e.g.) A ca.10 page preface discussing craft, influences, intentions.
+A public presentation (reading) from the work, to be delivered at the Summit senior year, is optional but strongly encouraged.

-TWO-SEMESTER creative theses will be read for approval and comment by the advisor and another member of the Bates faculty, not necessarily a member of the English Department.
-Thesis authors are responsible for securing agreement with their second readers.
-Responsibility for assignment of a final grade rests with the advisor.
-At a mutually convenient time, often during Short Term, student, advisor and second reader will meet to share responses to the thesis, and discuss the work in further detail.
+TWO-SEMESTER creative theses may be read for approval and comment by the advisor and another member of the Bates faculty, not necessarily a member of the English Department.
+If thesis authors would like a second reader, they are responsible for securing agreement.
+Responsibility for assignment of a final grade rests with the thesis advisor.

 A Few Bates Alumni Writers